Jason R. Potter

 Den Leader/Executive Committee member, Cub Scouts Pack 319 (2012-2017)

-Co-Author, “A Primer for the Restatement of the Law Suretyship and Guaranty,” Presented at the 27th Annual Northeast Surety and Fidelity Claims Conference, September 22-23, 2016.
+Co-Author and Co-Presenter, “A Primer for the Restatement of the Law Suretyship and Guaranty,” Presented at the 27th Annual Northeast Surety and Fidelity Claims Conference, September 22-23, 2016.

-Co-Author, “New Standards Affecting the Surety’s Use of Section 523 – Non-Dischargeability in Bankruptcy,” Presented at the 25th Annual Northeast Surety and Fidelity Claims Conference, September 17-19, 2014.
+Co-Author and Co-Presenter, “New Standards Affecting the Surety’s Use of Section 523 – Non-Dischargeability in Bankruptcy,” Presented at the 25th Annual Northeast Surety and Fidelity Claims Conference, September 17-19, 2014.

 Co-Author, “How to Successfully Prosecute a Government Claim,” Presented at The Annual Meeting of the Surety and Fidelity Claims Institute,” June 27-29, 2012.